grafana/grafana/docs/sources/shared/datasources/pyroscope-profile-tracing-intro.md

 ## Profiling

-Profiling offers a deep-dive into an application's performance at the code level, highlighting resource usage and performance spots.
+Profiling offers a deep-dive into an application's performance at the code level, highlighting resource usage and performance hotspots.

 <table>
   <tr>